emojidao/EIP4907/eip-DualRoles.md

 ---
 eip: <to be assigned>
-title: Separate NFT usage rights
-description: Add a new role, who has usage right of NFT.The user has the right to use NFT for a specified period of time.
+title: ERC-721 User And Expires Extension
+description: Standard interface extension for ERC-721 user and expires.
 author: EmojiDAO (dev@emojidao.org)
 discussions-to: <URL>
 status: Draft
-type: <Standards Track, Meta, or Informational>
+type: <Standards Track>
 category (*only required for Standards Track): <ERC>
-created: 2022-02-25
+created: 2022-03-11
 requires (*optional): <EIP 165 721>
 ---
 This standard proposes an extension to ERC721 Non-Fungible Tokens (NFTs) to separate NFT usage rights.

 ## Abstract
 This standard is an extension of ERC721.
-NFT owners take ownership,NFT users take usage rights.
-The owner can change the user and the end time of usage rights.
+It proposes an additional role **user** and a valid duration indicator **expires**.
+It allows users and developers manage the use right more simple and efficient.

 ## Motivation
-Owner of the NFT and the real user may not be the same person.
-Adding the role of user allows others to use this NFT without transferring ownership, increasing the usage of the NFT.
-Common scenarios like: renting a house, renting a car, OEM, etc.
+Some NFTs have certain utilities.
+In-game NFTs can be used to play, virtual land can be used to build scenes, music NFT can be used to enjoy , etc. But in some cases, the owner and user may not be the same person.
+People may invest in an NFT with utility, but they may not have time or ability to use it.
+So separating use right from ownership makes a lot of sense.

+Nowadays, many NFTs are managed by adding the role of **controller/operator** .
+People in  these roles can perform specific usage actions but can’t approve or transfer the NFT like an owner.
+If owner plans to set someone as **controller/operator** for a certain period of time, owner needs to submit two on-chain transactions, at the start time and the end time.

+It is conceivable that with the further expansion of NFT application, the problem of usage rights management will become more common, so it is necessary to establish a unified standard to facilitate collaboration among all applications.

+By adding **user**, it enables multiple protocols to integrate and build on top of usage rights, while **expires** facilitates automatic ending of each usage without second transaction on chain.

 ## Specification
 This standard proposes two user roles: the **Owner**, and the **User**.Their rights are as follows: